+socket

-socket description The socket definition scope, used to configure the TCP/UDP handler socket.NOTE: the socket attribute is only supported for TCP/UDP handlers (i.e. handlers configured with "type": "tcp" or "type": "udp").
+The socket definition scope, used to configure the TCP/UDP handler socket.
+NOTE: the socket attribute is only supported for TCP/UDP required true (if type equals tcp or udp )

+'''

+handlers (i.e. handlers configured with "type": "tcp" or "type":

+"udp" ).